 After attendance at the Initial Authorization Training, the non-refundable Application Evaluation fee is required and must be paid prior to login credentials being issued to access GNPEC’s online application portal, Edvera.

 The Initial Authorization Application will be completed in EDvera.
 The application is made up of web forms, GNPEC documents, institution-created exhibits, and attestations.
 For help with completing the EDvera application, How-To tutorials are available here.
+As you are working on the application, remember the policy regarding inactive applications in Edvera, which can be found under FAQ 17 at this link

 The following items are required as part of the application: